TIMELINES FOR PRIVATE SPONSORSHIP:

 'Sponsor approval' also means your file is now being sent from the immigration office in Ottawa to the overseas embassy.

-Month 15-22: Another long boring wait
+Month 21-26: Another boring wait

-See month 1-12 on more of this and how to spend the time wisely.
+See month 1-14 on more of this and how to spend the time wisely.

 Here's a guide for the process by AURA, the SAH.
 You can also view the chart online.

-Month 22: Request to update the application documents and submit a few new ones.
+Month 26: Request to update the application documents and submit a few new ones.

-Make sure your phone number works because they often call you to make sure you're really in the country and available for the interview - if you need to do it!
-If you're a Hazara Afghan, you probably don't need to an interview.
+NOTE: If you're a Hazara Afghan, especially one living in Indonesia, you probably don't need to an interview.
 This has been true since the Taliban took over Afghanistan and turned all Hazaras, even those from Pakistan, into a vulnerable group.

 Otherwise you may be called to the Canadian embassy for a conversation: and here's some tips on how to do a successful interview.

-Month 24-26: Security check
+Month 27-28: Security check

 The security check phase is something of a mysterious black box, since it's outside the hands of the embassy or immigration - it's handled by private contractors - and can take any amount of time.
 Three months is normal.

-If you had a bad embassy interview and they have suspicions about your case - without any concrete grounds to reject you - the security check phase can drag on and on.
-After two years, it's time to hire a lawyer.
 But you will know if you had a bad embassy interview, since the visa officer will likely be outright hostile, or indicate he or she doesn't really believe your story.
+So that will give you the head's up that you may be headed toward a loooooong security check phase.

-Month 26-27: Orientation
+Month 30-31: Orientation

 Soon before you fly to Canada, you'll be invited to a hotel in the capital city of the country where you're living.
 The IOM also arranges you to bring you to the hotel for this orientation (arranging transportation and even flights, if you're on a different island than the capital city).